 Unfortunately, convenience stores hardly offer anything in the way of health.
 Even the half and half for the coffee will often be filled with unnecessary ingredients, all for the purpose of long term stability.
 It seems if I ever do find anything in a convenience store that offers a health return, it turns out to be quite the financial investment.
 I once paid over $18 for a small piece of organic beef jerky.
 But now, after years of traveling, I have learned some tricks of the trade.

 So here they are, my tips on helping you maintain a healthy diet while traveling.
 I travel both by car and plane, so that’s where most of these tips come from.
 Please note, every product I list here I actually personally use/eat.
-While I don’t always order from Amazon, often I do, because on the road, sometimes it’s easier to have something shipped to my hotel room than it is to seek out a grocery store that carries the brands/foods I want in a city I’m not familiar with.
+While I don’t always order from Amazon, often I do, because on the road, sometimes it’s easier to have something shipped to my hotel room especially when I don’t have a rental car to take me to the store that carries what I need.

 This bag has enough pockets to keep a variety of food items and accessories, which I’ll talk about more below.
 And, even though the instructions don’t say it’s okay to do this, I have actually emptied this bag, opened all the zippers, and placed it in my dishwasher when I noticed the travel grime accumulating.
 Lastly, I have never had anyone comment negatively on bringing my lunch-bag to conferences or other events.
 I’ve actually had many people comment how smart it is of me to pack my own food rather than paying the overpriced prices for the low quality food available at the event.